2013 Toyota Corolla Interior

-While one test driver says the Corolla’s cabin quality is Lexus-like, most say the exact opposite.
-They think the Toyota Corolla’s interior will do everything you need it to, but compared with the Hyundai Elantra, Ford Focus and Chevrolet Cruze, the Corolla’s interior is forgettable due to its drab, outdated design.
+While one test driver says the 2013 Toyota Corolla’s cabin quality is Lexus-like, most say the exact opposite.
+They think the Toyota Corolla’s interior will do everything you need it to, but compared with the interiors of the Hyundai Elantra, Ford Focus and Chevrolet Cruze, the Corolla’s interior is forgettable due to its drab, outdated design.

 - "While the 2013 Toyota Corolla sedan's interior is highly functional and very roomy, it falls far short of the styling and color offerings of some if its less-conservative competitors.
 Gray or beige plastics and dated-looking gauge faces don't inspire the same enthusiasm as the interior of a Hyundai Elantra, Ford Focus or Mazda3." -- Kelley Blue Book

 - "Again, if you want to see a great looking interior at a sub-$20K price, look inside a Hyundai Elantra, Ford Focus or Mazda3." -- Edmunds (2012)

 - "The interior is as precisely put together as that in a Lexus - the door panel gaps, cutlines et cetera are a work of art for those who appreciate that sort of thing. ..." -- Automobile Magazine (2011)

 Toyota Corolla Pictures

 The Toyota Corolla seats five.
 Its front seats receive mostly positive comments.
 Some test drivers find that there is enough headroom for tall adults and that it’s easy for the driver to access the interior controls.
 However, a few reviewers think that it’s difficult to find a comfortable driving position because the steering wheel is hard to adjust.
 As with many small cars, some reviewers say the Corolla’s back seat isn’t very spacious and lacks room for tall adults.